Obtaining Certified Copies of Vital Records

 Marriage and Divorce Records

 A search fee must accompany all requests for copies of vital records.
 A five-year search may be conducted per search fee.
 If an applicant wishes to have additional sets of five-years searches conducted, an additional search fee will be required.

 Make check or money order payable to the Missouri Department of Health and Senior Services.
 Checks must be drawn on a United States bank.
 A money order must be drawn on a United States bank or issued by the United States Postal Service.
 Do not send cash.

-Step 3 – Take to your Local Health Department or Mail request
+Step 3 – Take to health department or mail request

 Include completed application form, a legal size, self-addressed stamped envelope and check or money order for the search fee.
 Do not send cash.